Awalz/SwiftyCam/README.md

     tapToFocus = false

 By default, **tapToFocus** is enabled.
 If you wish to show a on screen animation when a tap to focus is initiated, you can use the **SwiftyCamDidFocusAtPoint(focusPoint:)** to get the coordinates of tap and provide your own tap animation

+## Low Light Boost

+For supported models (iPhone 5 and 5C), AVCaptureDevice supports a low light boost when it is detected that the capture session is in a low light area.
+By default, this is set to true.
+It can be modified with the **lowLightBoost** variable:

+    lowLightBoost = false

 ## Privacy